tanduy2407/Stream-Processing/README.md

 [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) is a scalable and fault-tolerant stream processing engine built on the Spark SQL engine.

-To create multinodes in Spark standalone mode, run this command: `docker-compose -f docker-compose-spark.yaml up -d.` This command will create a Spark cluster 1 Master node and 6 Worker node.
+To create multinodes in Spark Standalone mode with 1 Master node and 6 Worker nodes in a Spark cluster, run this command:

+`docker-compose -f docker-compose-spark.yaml up -d.`

 This docker compose will create 7 new containers: